d0u9/trilib/doc/log.md

 By default, log to file function is disabled.
 Define `LOG_EN_FILE_LOG` macro to enable file logging.
-It is better to define this macro globally, due to the fact that this behavior affects each source files in your project.
+It is better to define this macro globally, e.g. add `-DLOG_EN_FILE_LOG` option to gcc.
+It is due to the fact that this behavior affects each source files in your project.

 Another noticeable fact is that the thread implementation is variable.
 In other word, besides `pthread` implementation, there exist some other